The Filtering Problem and Portfolio Optimization under Partial Information – Summer Term 2019

 In many fields of applications one faces the problem of filtering the true state of a system out of a noisy signal.
 Classical examples entail

 - Speech Recognition: Filter the actual spoken words out of a noisy sound file;

 - Parameter Estimation for Financial Models: Determine the drift or volatility of an asset price by only observing the price process.

 In this seminar, we first discuss this filtering problem from a theoretical point of view before studying several applications arising in mathematical finance in the context of optimal portfolio choice in models with partially observable price processes.

-The seminar will be held in German as a block seminar towards the end of the semester.
+The seminar will be held as a block seminar towards the end of the semester.
 The exact dates will be announced during the first meeting held on

 - Friday, April 12, 2019 at 10:00h in room MA-721.

 In this meeting, we will discuss all administrative matters (assessment criteria, presentations, …) and distribute the individual topics.

 The seminar is directed towards Master Students who are familiar with Probability Theory I and Financial Mathematics I. Some knowledge of Probability Theory II, Financial Mathematics II, and/or Stochastic Optimal Control is advantageous, but not strictly necessary.

 If you are interested in participating in the seminar, I would appreciate if you could let me know via E-Mail in advance of the first meeting, so that I have a rough overview of how many talks to prepare.